The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Storage Google Cloud Storage

-Fallback Fixed message (directing to the responsible department)
+Fallback Fixed message (directing users to the responsible department)

 Data Organization: QA Data → KB Entries